9 solutions for back pain you may not have thought of

 Many people with back pain have invested in supportive bedding, including mattresses and specialized pillows.
 These products may provide better support, alleviate pressure points or place your spine in optimal alignment.

-Everlasting Comfort Knee Pillow can promote better spinal alignment while you sleep.
+The Everlasting Comfort Knee Pillow can promote better spinal alignment while you sleep.
 The pillow has an adjustable strap to help it stay put, even when you toss and turn.

-Tempur-Pedic TEMPUR-Cloud Mattress promises to adapt to your body to minimize pressure points.
-It’s made with four supportive layers and includes a free 90-night trial.
+The Casper Sleep Element Mattress promises to adapt to your body to minimize pressure points.
+It’s made with two supportive layers and includes a free 100-night trial.

 Posture improvement